-1. Decorate Pumpkins: This is our family’s Halloween activity.
-If your kids love carving pumpkins then this activity should keep them happy for 30 minutes or so.
+1. Decorate Pumpkins: This is our family’s favourite Halloween activity.
+If your kids love carving pumpkins then this activity should keep them happy for a while.
 For a twist on the traditional, check out all these fantastic FREE pumpkin stencils!
 If you like roasting pumpkin seeds, here’s a trick: boil them first!
 Makes all the difference in the world.

 2. Take Part in a Halloween Event Around Halifax: There are TONS of events in Halifax around Halloween.
 Check out Our Best Picks for Spooktacular Halloween Events in Halifax and Beyond.

 3. Ghostly Shepherd’s Pie for Halloween: Here’s a great recipe from our Editor in Vancouver: Ghostly Shepherd’s Pie.
 She says it’s super-easy and always a big hit with the monsters!

 4. Watch a Halloween Movie Family Fun Canada has rounded up a great list of kid-friendly Halloween flicks.
 Movies like Monsters Inc. or Casper, or Hotel Transylvania are a great mid-afternoon activity.

 5. Explore Your Neighbourhood: Take a drive, or a walk to explore the decorations around Halifax!
 Visiting spooky houses in the daylight has lots of advantages.
 First of all, the decorations aren’t nearly as scary.
 Secondly, there’s no candy to be had in the daytime, so you might actually enjoy a relaxing family Halloween walk!